Willie E. Gary: Early life and education

-Born Willie Edward Gary on July 12, 1947, in Eastman, GA he is the son of Turner (a sharecropper) and Mary Gary.
-He attended Shaw University on a football scholarship graduating in 1971.
-He earned his Juris Doctor degree from North Carolina Central University School of Law.
+Born Willie Edward Gary on July 12, 1947, in Eastman, GA, he is one of eleven children of Turner, a sharecropper, and Mary Gary.
+With his father's backing, Gary attended school two half-days a week, farming with his family the other three days.
+At 13, Gary supported his family by establishing a lawn service.
+Gary attended Shaw University in Raleigh, North Carolina, on a football scholarship graduating with a Bachelor's degree in business-administration in 1971.
+In 1974 Gary earned his Juris Doctor degree from North Carolina Central University School of Law.